mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **Beware of over-delegation and being too far from the details.** I see too many people avoid real work.
 The work is in the details.
 - **Doom scrolling and reading too much drowns out your inner voice.** Lean more towards action.
 - **Days with 0 output are the killers** and it matters when you know your primary focus but watch out for workaholic behavior.
-- **Imposter comes from overconsuming.** You need to balance your production and consumption balance.
+- **Imposter comes from over consuming.** You need to balance your production and consumption balance.
-- **Learning happens when both context and time are right.** Personal finance should be taught in highshcool is frequently discussed about but if young adults don't have comprehension for the topic, what good will it do?
+- **Learning happens when both context and time are right.** Personal finance should be taught in high shcool is frequently discussed but if young adults don't have comprehension for the topic, what good will it do?
 - **Take the leap if you are thinking about it.** Now is the time.
 - **Conduct annual reflection** on everything that matters.
 - **Status seeking activities will eventually burn you out.** Focus on substance and enduring value creation.